scientific-python/cookie/docs/pages/tutorials/module.md

 ## When to expand to multiple modules

-We created just one module, `example.refraction`.
-We might eventually grow a second module.
+We created just one module, `refraction`.
+We might eventually split this into submodules.

-- When in doubt, resist the temptation to grow deep taxonomies of modules and sub-packages, lest it become difficult for users and collaborators to guess or remember where things are .
-The Python built-in libraries are generally flat.
+- When in doubt, resist the temptation to grow deep taxonomies of modules and sub-packages, lest it become difficult for users and collaborators to guess or remember where things are.

 - When importing from another module within the same package, we recommend using "relative imports".